iesl/softmax_CPR_recommend/README.md

 Download the datasets from https://drive.google.com/drive/folders/1ahiLmzU7cGRPXf5qGMqtAChte2eYp9gI and put the data .inter files into the corresponding folders in ./dataset

-Our code expect the folder names in ./dataset to be algebra2008_2009  amazon-beauty  Amazon_Books  Amazon_Video_Games gowalla  ml-10m  ml-1m  steam  tmall-buy  Twitch-100k  yelp2018  yoochoose-clicks
+Our code expect the folder names in ./dataset to be algebra2008_2009, amazon-beauty, Amazon_Books, Amazon_Video_Games, gowalla, ml-10m,  ml-1m, steam, tmall-buy, Twitch-100k, yelp2018, and yoochoose-clicks

 Each folder should contain one file called {folder_name}.inter (e.g., amazon-beauty.inter)